iamludal/mysql-querybuilder/README.md

 ## ℹ️ Presentation

 This is a PHP query builder for simple SQL queries.
+It allows you to write SQL queries without having to write them as strings or use heredoc, which often breaks the cleanliness.

+> 💡 Made with ❤️ in 🇫🇷

 ## 😃 Emojis legend